 For most stories, this would be the perfect time for a conclusion…but there was another new and dynamic chapter to write the following season.

-COMING UP IN OUR FINAL INSTALLMENT: A look back at the 2014-15 ARRG season, which saw the league become a pioneer in one area and reach historical achievements in another.
+COMING UP IN OUR FINAL INSTALLMENT: A look back at the 2015 season and beyond, which saw the league become a pioneer in one area and reach historical achievements in another.

 © 2016 Arch Rival Roller Derby All rights reserved.